 -

 When you see "You're all set!", you'll know your registration has completed successfully.
 Click Done to complete the process.
+You can now safely remove the security key from your device.

 For first time registration, please note the following device compatibility requirements: